Cabalbl4/pseudonimizr/README.md

 ##### mode
 one of supported format modes.
 Currently supported are 'text', 'html', 'csv'.
 Must be explicitly one of those
 ##### input
-utf8 text string with data needed to anonimize
+utf8 text string with data needed to anonymize

-This function returns a promise, which either gives anonimized string or is rejected with error
+This function returns a promise, which either gives anonymized string or is rejected with error

 #### supportetDicts()
 Show array of dictionaries currently available, like: `['DE','GB','ZZ']`